What Can You do to Get the Most Out of Your Child’s IEP Meeting?

 If the Prior Written Notice is not accurate, is misleading, or leaves out important information, you can email your account of what occurred and ask the school team to include your feedback with theirs.
 You can also ask that the team make changes to the Prior Written Notice to correct any errors.
 Store these documents in an electronic file or a physical file for your records.
 Continue to collect pieces of data that you receive throughout the year, including progress reports, to be prepared for next year’s IEP review.
 You've got this!!

-Authored by Danielle Randolph, M.Ed, Ed.S, Advocate for Albeit Weiker, LLP
+Authored by Danielle Randolph, M.Ed, Ed.S, Advocate for Abdnour Weiker, LLP